Axway/streams-open-docs/content/en/docs/metrics.md

 | Counter | streams_input_events_total              | Number of messages received by a Streams service          | rate(streams_input_events_total{streams_name="streams-subscriber-sse"}[2m]) |
 | Counter | streams_output_events_total             | Number of messages emitted by a Streams service           | rate(streams_input_events_total{data_type="patch"}[2m]) |

+The keyword "global" refers to the scope of the metrics.
+Global metrics are reported by all instances of the same type of service and will have the same value regardless of the service instance that reports them;
-The keyword global here refers to the fact that some metrics should have the same value everywhere, whereas, the others only give information about the service instance which reported them.
+whereas, the others only give information about the service instance which reported them.

 ### Default Spring Boot metrics